 I’m surprised he didn’t make a pit stop in Iowa.

-NB [27SEP2020]: As a foot note, I’ll being a listing here of Karcher’s parish connections, which are several and not always well dated:
+NB [27SEP2020]: As a foot note, I’ll be listing here Karcher’s parish connections, which are several and not always well dated:

 - 1870-1871 — Emmanuel, Allegheny City, PA